joshschmelzle/monitornetsh/README.md

 3. rssi calculated in this way will never be greater than -50
     - the signal quality metric found in the output is a qualitative metric.
-    - this script uses linear interpolation to convert signal quality to RSSI, thus arbitrary metric.
+    - this script uses linear interpolation to convert signal quality to RSSI, thus an arbitrary metric.

 ## conversion formula